Breadcrumbs

 The School of Computing and Mathematical Sciences offers qualifications in design, computer science, software engineering, mathematics, and data analytics.
 At undergraduate level, the degrees available are the Bachelor of Computer Science, Bachelor of Science, and the Bachelor of Design.
 Students interested in software engineering can study towards a four-year Bachelor of Engineering with Honours in Software Engineering.

-Advanced degrees offered within the School include the Master of Science, the Master of Science (Research), the Master of Design, the Master of Cyber Security, and the Master of Information Technology.
+Advanced degrees offered within the School include the Bachelor of Science with Honours, Bachelor of Design with Honours, Master of Science, Master of Science (Research), Master of Design, Master of Cyber Security, Master of Information Technology, and the PhD.

 Division of Education